gazpachu/joanmira/pages/blog/2014-11-29---tutorial-how-to-build-a-multi-player-quiz-app-with-sails-js/index.md

 In the code example above, we are evaluating if the session object has the user data or not.
 We assign the user data to the session after a successful login in **"/api/responses/login.js"** -> req.session.me = user.id;

-Another aspect I would like to highlight is the form validation taken care by <a href="http://parsleyjs.org/">parsleyjs</a>.
+Another aspect I would like to highlight is the form validation taken care of by <a href="http://parsleyjs.org/">parsleyjs</a>.
 This is being done by adding attributes to the input fields like `data-parsley-trigger="keyup"`, `data-parsley-maxlength="30"` or required.

 Note: currently there's no error reporting when the user tries to login with the wrong username/password.